torvalds/linux/Documentation/vm/page_owner.rst

-   The ``page_owner_sort`` tool ignores ``PFN`` rows, puts the remaining rows in buf, uses regexp to extract the page order value, counts the times and pages of buf, and finally sorts them according to the times.
+   The ``page_owner_sort`` tool ignores ``PFN`` rows, puts the remaining rows in buf, uses regexp to extract the page order value, counts the times and pages of buf, and finally sorts them according to the parameter(s).

    See the result about who allocated each page in the ``sorted_page_owner.txt``.
 General output::